fivetran/fivetran_sdk/development-guide.md

     - XML: "<tag>This is xml</tag>"
     - STRING: "This is text"
     - JSON: "{\"a\": 123}"
-- `CreateTable` rpc call should fail if it is asked to create a table that already exists.
-- Do not push anything other than source data to the destination.
-- In addition to source columns, Fivetran will send the following additional system columns:
-    - `_fivetran_synced`: This is a `UTC_DATETIME` column that represents the start of sync
-    - `_fivetran_deleted`: Fivetran does soft deletes.
-This column is used to indicate whether a given row is deleted at the source or not.
-    - `_fivetran_id`: Fivetran supports primary-keyless source tables by adding a pseudo primary key column.
-Therefore, tables in batch files will always have a primary key.

 ## Testing
 The following are a list of test scenarios we recommend you consider: